 Students should expect to have regular contact with their supervisor(s) over the course of the project, with more intensive support being usual in the initial and final stages of the project.
 Usually this will be a minimum of an hour per week during Michaelmas and Hilary Terms, or eight hours per term for both terms.
 Students should discuss the pattern of project supervision with their supervisor(s) at an early stage of the project.
 The support given by supervisors in meetings, or by email, may include formal discussion of research, feedback on the student's writing, analysis of results and direction to the relevant literature, as well as discussions of anything else needed for the investigations to progress smoothly.
 Further support will be given in the techniques required for the student to carry out their research including, for example, training in software, use of equipment, and so on.
 Students should note that (i) it is in the nature of research that not all projects will require the same type or level of support and (ii) for some projects the supervisor will personally deliver specialist training, whilst for others training and advice may be provided by technical staff or researchers associated with the research area.
-Students should also note that access to and use of departmental facilities (e.g. the SEM, etc.) will often require advance booking and discussion with their supervisors and plan their work accordingly.
+Students should also note that access to and use of departmental facilities (e.g. the SEM, etc.) will often require advance booking and discussion with the appropriate technical or research staff.
+Students are encouraged to discuss their likely requirements with their supervisors and plan their work accordingly.